TehamC/RT-VQA-UI/README.md

 Begin by selecting a video file from your local machine to load into the application.
-(Consider that video fps is low due to long VQA inference times, for each frame >1s)
+(Consider that video fps is low due to long VQA inference times, for each frame >1s) In order to speed up the UI allows to skip frames either +-300 once or continuously skipping the selected number of frames on the drop down menu.

 ![Select Video File](ui_gif/ui1.gif)